-Boardwalks, walkways, stairways, and other structures built to provide beach access over dunes and banks can cause erosion and increase storm damage to coastal properties if they are not properly designed.
-Potential problems include limiting the growth of plants that stabilize the shoreline and creating damaging wind and water channels that lead to scour, erosion, and flooding of landward properties.
-Properly designed access structures, however, not only minimize these impacts, they actually provide significant benefits.
-They can help to define and maintain pedestrian access in one location, discourage widespread trampling of vegetation, and allow for natural movement of sand and other sediment—all of which help stabilize and maintain dunes and banks that protect coastal property from the destructive effects of waves, wind, storm surges, and flooding.
+Boardwalks, walkways, stairways, and other structures that provide beach access over dunes and banks can cause erosion and increase storm damage if not properly designed.
+Potential problems include limiting the growth of plants that stabilize the shoreline and creating wind and water channels that lead to scour, erosion, and flooding of landward properties.
+Properly designed access structures not only minimize these impacts, but actually provide significant benefits—they help to define and maintain pedestrian access in one location, discourage widespread trampling of vegetation, allow for the natural movement of sand and other sediment, and stabilize dunes and banks to help protect coastal properties from waves, wind, erosion, storm surge, and flooding.

 This tip covers the importance of vegetation for dune and bank stability, the benefits of elevated access structures, permitting requirements, and recommended design and construction methods for access structures.

-Salt-tolerant plants with extensive root systems help stabilize dunes and banks—plant roots hold sediments in place and the leaves and stems reduce runoff erosion by absorbing water, breaking the impact of raindrops or wave splash, and physically slowing the speed and diffusing the flow of overland runoff.
-Plants can also help trap windblown sand, which is particularly important for building dune volume and increasing the dune’s ability to buffer inland areas from storm waves, erosion, and flooding.
+Salt-tolerant plants with extensive root systems help stabilize dunes and banks—roots hold sediments in place and leaves and stems absorb water, break the impact of raindrops or wave splash, and slow and diffuse the flow of overland runoff.
+Plants can also help trap windblown sand, which is particularly important for building dunes and buffering inland areas from storm waves, erosion, and flooding.
 For more information on the benefits of coastal plants on dunes and banks, see the Massachusetts Office of Coastal Zone Management's (CZM) StormSmart Properties Fact Sheet 3: Planting Vegetation to Reduce Erosion and Storm Damage.